 As mentioned above, the Surveillance Station is one of the most useful apps, and it works well, especially with the latest version available in DSM 7.1.

-However, each Synology server includes just two camera licenses out of the box that can't be moved from one server to another.
-You'll have to buy additional (and transferable) ones at $60 a pop if you want to use more cameras.
+However, each Synology server includes just two camera licenses out of the box that can’t be transferred between servers.
+You’ll have to buy additional (and transferable) licenses at $60 a pop if you want to use more cameras, unless you use expensive Synology cameras.
 For those needing a dozen cams or so, the cost can add up fast.

 It’d be more sensible of Synology to include the number of default camera licenses according to the number of drive bays—a 2-bay server has two, a 4-bay server has four, and so on.
 But I wouldn’t count on it.